EarliestFall988/langflow/README.md

 # Langflow

 Parser and interpreter for a simple visual programming language.
+It is meant to be a little runtime language server API for macro tooling.

 ## Installation